nrvru/sports_diary/README.md

-Based on master's thesis of Mukhaeva Elena
+Based on master's thesis of Nekhoroshkina Elena